jbearak/tree-sitter-stata/README.md

 ## License

-Copyright © 2026 Jonathan Marc Bearak.
+Copyright © 2026 Jonathan Marc Bearak

 [GPLv3](LICENSE) - This project is open source software.
 You can use, modify, and distribute it with attribution, but any derivative works must also be open source under GPLv3.